-february 11, 2017: In conjunction with the University of Miami's Department of Geological Sciences, CLEO hosted the first session of our Advanced Climate Leadership Training series: Empowering Capable Climate Communicators 2017 on Saturdays from 8:30 a.m. to 3:30 p.m.
-Over 120 trainees gained an understanding from leading climate scientists of the causes, reality, severity, and impacts of human-induced climate change and learned what must be done to mitigate, adapt to, and work toward reversing the adverse effects of human-induced climate change.
-The next session, held February 25, will include leading climate communicators so attendees can begin to communicate this important subject accurately and honestly to others.
+february 11 & 25, 2017: In conjunction with the University of Miami's Department of Geological Sciences, CLEO hosted our Advanced Climate Leadership Training series: Empowering Capable Climate Communicators 2017 on two Saturdays from 8:30 a.m. to 3:30 p.m.
+Throughout the first session, over 120 trainees gained an understanding from leading climate scientists of the causes, reality, severity, and impacts of human-induced climate change and learned what must be done to mitigate, adapt to, and work toward reversing its adverse effects.
+The second session, held February 25, focused on the communication aspect and included leading climate communicators and voluntary climate presentations from the audience.
+Attendees not only got to hear from local experts on how to communicate this important subject accurately and honestly to others, but also got to practice their skills in front of a panel, including our own Caroline Lewis and Phil Chapman, CLEO Speakers Network Manager.
+Phil is currently working with some of the presenters to train them to be CLEO Climate Speakers!

 February 4, 2017: At this year's Miami-Dade County Public School's STEAM Expo, The CLEO Institute hosted a diverse set of panelists in order to discuss tackling climate science and solutions.
 On the panel sat an artist, an architect, a meteoroligist, and a student: each posed with their own concerns and hopes for our future.
 By bringing together such diverse panelists, climate solutions can be brainstormed using creativity!
 The audience learned one actionable item they can do moving forward from each panelist, totalling 4 tangible actions someone can take to mitigate and adapt to climate change.